PokeMate/deployment/documentation/presentations/README.md

 Each repository in the Github organization has its own README for more details on how to run the micro-service on its own.

-Furthermore, a [wiki](https://github.com/PokeMate/deployment/wiki) is used to get a better insight into the project such as the architecture, CI/CD, design descisions etc. It has many similarities to this document.
+Furthermore, a [wiki](https://github.com/PokeMate/deployment/wiki) is used to get a better insight into the project such as the architecture, CI/CD, design decisions etc. It has many similarities to this document.

 Also we used swagger to document all the endpoints of the backend.
-If the applicaiton is running you can check it out on [http://localhost:5100/swagger-ui](http://localhost:5100/swagger-ui).
+If the application is running you can check it out on [http://localhost:5100/swagger-ui](http://localhost:5100/swagger-ui).

 The slides for the presentation are available [here](https://github.com/PokeMate/deployment/tree/master/documentation/presentations).